-The US Navy discouraged siblings serving together but George wrote a letter to the Secretary of the Navy, citing his own and Francis’ recent service and asking if he and his brothers could “stick together.”
-George Sullivan closed with the phrase “We will make a team together that can’t be beat.”
+The Navy discouraged siblings serving together, but George wrote a letter to the Secretary of the Navy, citing his own and Francis’ recent service and asking if he and his brothers could “stick together.”
+George Sullivan closed with the phrase, “We will make a team together that can’t be beaten.”
 The Secretary of the Navy granted the request.

-In November of 1942, US and Japanese forces were locked in the deadly struggle for Guadalcanal, with both sides putting forth a maximum effort to take control of the Islands.
+In November of 1942, the US and Japanese forces were locked in the deadly struggle for Guadalcanal in the South Pacific.
 Shortly after midnight on November 13, one of the most dramatic naval engagements of the war occurred in the strait between Guadalcanal and Florida Island.
-American and Japanese naval tasks forces engaged each other at point blank range.
+American and Japanese naval task forces engaged each other at point-blank range.

 The Juneau was an early casualty, hit by a Japanese torpedo that buckled her deck, destroying her fire control systems and knocking out power.
-She limped away from the battle, but was able to rejoin her task force at dawn, where unfortunately a Japanese torpedo intended for the USS San Francisco struck the Juneau in her magazine and blew the ship in half.
+She limped away from the battle but was able to rejoin the task force at dawn, when a Japanese torpedo intended for the USS San Francisco struck the Juneau in her magazine and blew the ship in half.

 Because of the risk of further enemy action, the remaining US ships did not search for survivors as the commander of the task force believed that no one could have survived the blast.
 He did ask that a reconnaissance mission in the area report the ship’s location, which it did, but the message was lost and rescue efforts did not begin for several days.

-Francis, Joseph and Madison were killed in the initial attack and Albert drowned during the second attack.
+Francis, Joseph, and Madison were killed in the initial attack and Albert drowned during the second attack.
 George was one of 80 men who made it to life rafts, but who would die a few days later from shock, exposure or sharks.
-Subsequently, only 10 men from the Juneau would be rescued.
+Subsequently, only ten men from the Juneau were rescued.

 In continuing the family tradition of duty and devotion, their parents made speaking trips across the nation despite their grief and advancing years.
 Their sole surviving sibling Genevieve later enlisted in the Waves.
-Hollywood later remembered them directly in the film “The Fighting Sullivans” and they were one of the inspirations for “Saving Private Ryan.”
+Hollywood later remembered them with “The Fighting Sullivans” and they were one of the inspirations for “Saving Private Ryan.”

 The Sullivan brothers were remembered by the Navy through the christening of the destroyer "USS The Sullivans" in 1943 by their mother.
 This was the first time a US Navy ship was named after more than one individual.
-Albert’s son James would later serve aboard the ship named for his father and uncles.
+Albert’s son James later served aboard the ship named after his father and uncles.
 The ship would earn 9 battle stars in WWII and in Korea before she was decommissioned in 1965.